 Nesting Boxes Overview

 Thank you for your interest in Hungry Owl Project nesting boxes.
-We sell 4 types of nesting boxes, box plans (if you'd like to build your own) and have options to help you with just about every aspect of owl boxes: on-site consultations, box cleaning and complete management programs for vineyards, ranches, HOAs, schools, private residences.
-Additionally, we are non-profit.
+We sell four types of nesting boxes, box plans (if you'd like to build your own) and have options to help you with just about every aspect of owl boxes: on-site consultations, box cleaning and complete management programs for vineyards, ranches, HOAs, schools, and private residences.
+Additionally, we are a non-profit.
 Your support to us, is support for owls and our shared environment.

 Owls do not build their own nests.
 Many owls simply use the old nests of hawks, ravens, and other birds.
 However, there are several species of owls that nest in cavities.
 Cavity nesting owls are the ones that can be attracted with nesting boxes.
 A nesting box can provide an excellent place to nest, especially with habitat loss diminishing the amount of safe, natural nesting sites available.
-Considering that a single Barn Owl family can consume up to 3,000 rodents in a 4 month breeding cycle, nesting boxes can be a win-win scenario for property owners and owls alike.
+Considering that a single Barn Owl family can consume up to 3,000 rodents in a four month breeding cycle, nesting boxes can be a win-win scenario for property owners and owls alike.

 The most common owls that people build boxes for are Barn Owls and Screech Owls, but there are many other owls and birds that will readily nest in a box, such as: Saw-Whet Owls, Barred Owls, the American Kestrel (North America's smallest falcon) and more.

 Each species has a different preferred habitat.
 Barn Owls are generally found in or near open fields and meadows, but sometimes nest quite close to humans in urban areas as well, especially when open spaces are within a few miles.
 Western Screech Owls are generally found in oak woodlands, especially near streams or creeks.
 They too have been found nesting quite close to human habitations - even in attics and under eaves.
 A good nesting cavity is hard to find!
-Great Horned Owls (they are the ones that hoot!) do not use nest boxes - they take over previously constructed nests of hawks or ravens.
+Great Horned Owls (they are the ones that hoot!) do not use nesting boxes - they take over previously constructed nests of hawks or ravens.